monktastic/blog/pages/redux/preface.md

 The Game wouldn't be very much fun if you woke up too quickly, now would it?
 Nor would it be so cool if you remained asleep forever.
 Luckily, being all-powerful, you planned for these eventualities.
-You planted ideas like God, Buddha, and Universal Love, which, if traced back to their essence with complete sincerity, would draw back the curtains.
+You planted ideas like God, Buddha, and Universal Love, which, if followed to their essence with complete sincerity, would draw back the curtains.
 Failing that, you could simply "turn the light around" and seek the source of the mysterious phenomenon you call "consciousness."
 If even that is too esoteric, there are still purely rational cues that would help you bootstrap the process.